Your basket is currently empty!

 - Write on paper 2-3 things that can be changed to help them.
 For example having hobbies outside school.

-Below is a worksheet that you can draw or print for use during the task.
+Below is a link to a worksheet that you can draw or print for use during the task.
+See the example below of a worksheet complete with a dyslexic child.

 How did the course help?